-The Nvidia GeForce RTX 4080 is due to hit the market in November, and at that time multiple models from third-party manufacturers like Asus, Gigabyte and PNY will be available.
+The Nvidia GeForce RTX 4080 is officially out with cards from third-party manufacturers like Asus, Gigabyte, and PNY.
 Nvidia will also produce a special Founders Edition of the Nvidia GeForce 4080 for those who are interested.

-The 12GB model will start from $899, which is quite a step up from the RTX 3080 which retails for around $699.
-Meanwhile, the 16GB model will cost $1,199, which will definitely sting the wallet of gamers looking for the best performance possible.
+The RTX 4080 costs $1,199, which will definitely sting the wallet of gamers looking for the best performance possible.
 But for this eyewatering price, Nvidia is claiming double the performance of the RTX 3080 Ti, which softens the blow somewhat.

 Where to buy Nvidia GeForce RTX 4080 in the U.K.

-PC gamers in the U.K. looking to get hold of an Nvidia GeForce RTX 4080 will have to pay a premium.
-The 12GB model starts from £849, with the 12GB model jumping up to a sizeable £1,050.
+PC gamers in the U.K. looking to get hold of an Nvidia GeForce RTX 4080 will have to pay a premium, as it costs £1269.

 Nvidia GeForce RTX 4080: Register your interest @ Box (opens in new tab)

-If you're keen to get your hands on a Nvidia GeForce RTX 4080 as close to launch as possible make sure to register your interest at U.K. retailer Box for stock alerts and order details delivered straight to your inbox.
+If you're keen to get your hands on a Nvidia GeForce RTX 4080, make sure to register your interest at U.K. retailer Box for stock alerts and order details delivered straight to your inbox.